Ketel Marte Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 7.7 K/9, the fifth-worst in MLB.
+- The Brewers pitching staff is 26th in the league with a collective 7.6 strikeouts per nine innings.

-- The Brewers have the third-ranked team ERA among all league pitching staffs (2.59).
+- The Brewers have a 2.66 team ERA that ranks third among all MLB pitching staffs.

-- Brewers pitchers combine to give up the eighth-fewest home runs in baseball (seven total, 0.8 per game).
+- The Brewers surrender the seventh-fewest home runs in baseball (eight total, 0.8 per game).

-- His most recent time out came on Tuesday against the New York Mets, when the lefty went six scoreless innings while giving up five hits.
+- In his most recent time out on Wednesday, the righty tossed 4 1/3 innings against the New York Mets, giving up six earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.